 For the achiral SG no.~176 ($P 6_3 / m$), the primary candidate materials include Ce$_6$Rh$_{32}$P$_{17}$~\cite{pivan1988crystal} and Ce$_6$Co$_{2-\delta}$Si$_3$~\cite{gaudin2007on,chevalier2007the}.
 If the time-reversal symmetry is broken, the Kondo state with SG no.~176 ($P 6_3 / m$) would carry a first-order anomalous Hall effect ($j_\mu \propto \sigma_{\mu\alpha} E_\alpha$) as the leading order response from the Berry curvature.

-{\bf{Density functional theory calculations for $\rm CePt_2B$} and $\rm Ce_2NiGe_3$ ~~~} Fig.~\ref{fig:DFT_band_structures_main_text}(b) provides the DFT band structure of CePt$_2$B within an $f$-core calculation that includes the effect of spin-orbit couplings.
+{\bf{Density functional theory calculations for $\rm CePt_2B$} and $\rm Ce_2NiGe_3$ ~~~} Fig.~\ref{fig:DFT_band_structures_main_text}(b) provides the density functional theory (DFT) band structure of CePt$_2$B within an $f$-core calculation that includes the effect of spin-orbit couplings.
 The degeneracies and nodal lines are consistent with our symmetry analysis.
-Fig.~\ref{fig:DFT_band_structures_main_text}(c) shows a zoomed-in plot of the Weyl points along $\Gamma-A$ direction and their irreducible representations, from which we determine Weyl charges for some representative Weyl points based on symmetry indicators~\cite{tsirkin2017composite}.
-The detailed analysis can be found in Supplementary Note 7.
-In Supplementary Note 10, we also show the DFT band structure of $\rm Ce_2NiGe_3$ in SG 190 where symmetry enforced Weyl nodal lines are identified.
+Fig.~\ref{fig:DFT_band_structures_main_text}(c) shows a zoomed-in plot of the Weyl points along $\Gamma-A$ and $K-H$ directions, where we determine Weyl charges for some representative Weyl points based on symmetry indicators~\cite{tsirkin2017composite}.
+The detailed analysis can be found in Supplementary Note 7, where we verify that the Weyl charges between given two adjacent band indices sum to zero.
+In Supplementary Note 10, we also show the DFT band structure of $\rm Ce_2NiGe_3$ in SG no.~190 ($P\bar{6}2c$) where symmetry enforced Weyl nodal lines are identified.
 The consistency of the $f$-core band structure with our symmetry analysis provides confidence that the heavy fermion electronic states of these materials, which develop near the Fermi energy, will feature the type of Weyl-Kondo degeneracies advanced in our model calculations.